 - improving their odds of achieving a 5% weight loss (if affected by overweight or obesity) versus people who did not receive these interventions.

-What this means for us as Personal Trainers
+What this means for us as Certified Personal Trainers

 This review serves to confirm that nutrition and physical activity are powerful predictors of health and that, when combined, have a unique power to change the trajectory of someone’s life.
 This means exercise professionals, health coaches, and dietitians (or other allied health professionals) should prioritize building their partnerships with each other to elevate the client experience and, thereby, increase the client’s success rate.